 - If you use cling wrap, try bee’s wax wraps, or switch to Aluminum foil which can be truly recycled, 100%.
 Ziplock bags?
 Switch to silicone.

 - I didn’t find myself using Ziplocks often and when I had one I would continue to reuse it over and over.
 I recently learned about how this is dangerous for my health as is most plastic packaging our foods are stored in, especially the black trays a lot of microwave meals are heated in!

 - Plastic water bottles?!
 PLEASE cut this habit.
 Buy a filter system or test your water and drink it from the tap!
 Some counties also have free filling stations for filtered water, in case you have hard water.

 - I will post an entire article about bottled water facts.
 How filtered is the water in comparison to your tap?
 Is the plastic still hot when the bottle is filled?
 How is filtered water regulated, is it?
 It’s SHOCKING!

-- Filters are not all treated equal; there are carbon filters, charcoal sticks, and Brita like systems.
+- Filters are not all treated equally; there are carbon filters, charcoal sticks, and Brita-like systems.
 Brita and GE (fridge cartridges) have a recyclable program similar to printers ink.

 3. Are there lots of recyclable items included in your trash audit?